 First, you’ll need to compile HAProxy with the Prometheus Exporter.
 You’ll find instructions in the README.
 The commands look like this on an Ubuntu server:

 Note that when cloning from the git repository, you’re using the latest, cutting-edge code.
-You may not want to launch this into production until the official 2.0 release arrives this summer.
 If you previously installed HAProxy using your system’s package manager, execute these commands as well: